Flu roundup

 But quit yer whining.

-25 thoughts on “Flu roundup”
+25 responses to “Flu roundup”

 1. Did the CDC report 36,000 deaths this year?
 If it reported more that would probably help market the vaccine, but that would probably cause people to ask why the deaths increased when there was no production problems this year.